-All liquids and sludges, either containerized or in bulk, are first subject to compatibility testing as described in ASTM method D5058-90 Test Method A, prior to being commingled.
+All liquids and sludges, either containerized or in bulk, are first subject to compatibility testing as described in "American Society for Testing and Materials" (ASTM) method D5058-90 Test Method A, prior to being commingled.
 If they pass, they may be blended.
 Incompatible bulk waste is not commingled.
 Any successive blending of liquids is also subject to the same compatibility testing.